LeToNode/Play2.0-CN-doc/javaGuide/main/cache/JavaCache.md

 The cache api is provided by the `play.cache.Cache` object.
 It requires to have at least a cache plugin registered.

-> **Note:** The API is voluntary minimal to allow several implementation tu be plugged.
+> **Note:** The API is voluntary minimal to allow several implementation to be plugged.
 If you need a more specific API, use the one provided by your Cache plugin.

 Using this simple API you can either store data in cache: